 1987 - The family is reunited at Simla when Suu Kyi also receives a fellowship at the Indian Institute.
 When they return to Oxford, Suu Kyi enrolls at the London School of Oriental and African Studies to work on an advanced degree.

-1988 - On 31 March, Suu Kyi receives a telephone call informing her that her mother has suffered a severe stroke.
-She flies to Rangoon the next day.
+1988 - Suu Kyi receives a telephone call from Burma on 31 March.
+Her mother has suffered a severe stroke.
+Suu Kyi flies to Rangoon the next day.

 Meanwhile, student-led protests against Burma's military regime break out in Rangoon in March and June.
 The protests are triggered by a currency devaluation that wipes out the value of most people's savings without warning or compensation.

-The regime responds to the protests with force but loses its grip on power when Ne Win steps down on 23 July.
+The regime responds to the protests with force but loses its grip on power when General Ne Win steps down as the country's leader on 23 July.